Education in conflict: Struggles for educational inclusion in Myanmar

 High school students are struggling the most.

 From kindergarten to Standard 10 (last year of high school), camp-based education providers (JRS and KnED) adopt the curriculum in line with the one used in Myanmar to ensure the continuation of children’s education after returning.
 The only difference is the assessment system which is not based on rote learning generally being used in Myanmar.
 Primary to lower secondary students tend to be accepted more easily to study in public schools than high schoolers.
-But those who finished Standard 10 and went back to Myanmar with the hopes to continue their education and start new life found out their certificates obtained from refugee camps are not welcomed by the government.
+But those who finished Standard 10 and went back to Myanmar with the hopes to continue their education and start a new life found out their certificates obtained from refugee camps are not welcomed by the government.
 Thus, they are required to take the Grade 9 placement test to re-enroll in the last year of high school (Grade 10) before being able to take the matriculation examination to pursue higher education in public universities.

 As the requirements have limited the number of students who can attend higher education, it’s almost impossible for the majority of students left behind to study in universities in Myanmar.
 Some returnee students, who wish to continue further studies, are forced to opt for non-formal education.
 They return to Myanmar only to process for passport to apply for scholarships aboard.
 Some of them decide to drop out to work, but since there are no job opportunities in their villages upon return, they go back to refugee camps in Thailand to help with family farming.
 Some go back to Thailand or move to neighbouring countries such as Singapore to work as migrant workers.